jezek/URLchess/README.md

 To play chess via mail (or messenger app) without need to register somewhere

 ### How to play?
-- 1st move: Go to [URLchess page](https://jezek.github.io/URLchess), make your move and send generated link to your oponent (via email, messenger, sms, ...).
+- 1st move: Go to [URLchess page](https://jezek.github.io/URLchess), make your move, copy and send generated link to your oponent (via email, messenger, sms, ...).
-- Reply to move: Click on link, you got from your oponent, make move and send generated link back.
+- Reply to move: Click on link, you got from your oponent, make move, copy and send generated link back.

 ### Dependencies
 - [gopherjs](https://github.com/gopherjs/gopherjs) to generate js